larsvilhuber/ssb-demo/code/README.md

 ### License for Data

 The synthetic data are licensed under a custom Census Bureau license, alerting users to the experimental status, and prohibiting further distribution.
-See LICENSE.txt for details.
+See <https://www.census.gov/programs-surveys/sipp/guidance/sipp-synthetic-beta-data-product.html#par_textimage_5> for details.

 The confidential data require an application to the U.S. Census Bureau for use.
-Access can be requested through the FSRDC system (URL HERE).
+Access can be requested through the FSRDC system (<https://www.census.gov/topics/research/guidance/restricted-use-microdata/standard-application-process.html>).
 The authors obtained access directly via employee access; however, that is not necessary for other researchers.
 (NOTE: this is for illustrative purposes only: no code was actually run on confidential data.)

 ### Summary of Availability